nzbri/movid/README.md

 ### The `movid` package

-From the terminal, this will install the `movid` package from the default branch (`main`) in its Gitgub repository into your local Python:
+From the terminal, this will install the `movid` package from the default branch (`main`) in its GitHub repository into your local Python:

 ```commandline
 pip install git+https://github.com/nzbri/movid.git
 ```

-This will also install its two stated dependencies (`mediapipe` and `pandas`).
-Mediapipe will in turn install its own set of dependencies if needed (e.g. OpenCV).
+This will also install its three stated dependencies (`mediapipe`, `pandas`, and `tqdm`).
+Mediapipe will in turn install its own extensive set of dependencies if needed (e.g. OpenCV).

-To install some other branch from the repository, append the branch name:
+To install some other branch or tag from the repository, append its name:

 ```commandline
 pip install git+https://github.com/nzbri/movid.git@some-branch